Tail call and Tail-call Optimization (TCO)

 Tail call & Tail-recursion

-The tail call refers to when the Caller only needs to wait for the return value of the Callee, as everything else has already been completed1.
+A tail call occurs when the caller only needs to wait for the callee’s return value, as all other work has already been completed1.

 Tail-call Optimization (TCO)

-According to the mechanism of the function call, a stack frame will be created to store some useful information such as the return address.
+According to the mechanism of the function call, a stack frame will be created to store some useful information, such as the return address.
 What if the function call is a tail-call?
-Could you find any optimization chance?
+Could you find any optimization chances?

-By the definition of tail call, we know that the Caller has done everything and just needs to keep waiting.
-Most of the information of the Caller is no longer needed.
+By definition, in a tail call, the caller has already done all its work and only needs to wait for the result.
+Most of the information about the Caller is no longer needed.
 Then we can reuse the stack frame of the Caller instead of creating a new one.
 That’s exactly what the tail call optimization (TCO) does2

 The benefit of TCO is that the overhead of creating new stack frames is avoided.
 We can safely use tail-recursion without worrying about the famous stack overflow issue, as long as the programming language supports TCO, and it’s enabled.